 If you become an expatriate, your IRA is deemed totally distributed on the day before your expatriation date.
 This means you must include the taxable portion of your IRA in your income and pay tax at your applicable marginal income tax rate.
 The 10% additional tax is not imposed on this deemed distribution.
 There are to be appropriate adjustments made with respect to subsequent distributions from the account to reflect the deemed distribution.
 Special withholding rules apply.
 4.6 An IRA Distribution May Disqualify a Person For the Premium Tax Credit.
 The premium tax credit (PTC) is a refundable tax credit authorized under the Affordable Care Act.
 It assists individuals and families with low or moderate income to afford health insurance purchased through a health insurance marketplace.
-A person is ineligible for this credit if the health insurance coverage is purchased outside the marketplace.
-A person who is eligible to enroll in certain employer-sponsored coverage or government programs such as Medicare, Medicaid or TRICARE is ineligible.
-To be eligible and to obtain this credit a person must meet certain requirements and must file a federal income tax return.
-One of the requirements is that a person's household income must fall within a certain range.
-If you are receiving this credit, before taking any IRA distribution you will want to determine that such an IRA distribution will not make you ineligible to receive this credit.
+If you are receiving this credit, before taking any IRA distribution you will want to determine that such an IRA distribution will not make you ineliable to receive this credit.

 4.7 New Special Procedures Relating To an Incorrect Form 1099-R Until 2016, an IRA custodian had the duty to correct an IRS reporting form if it had knowledge that it had been prepared incorrectly.
 The IRS may assess an IRA custodian/trustee with a \$250 penalty for furnishing an incorrect form to the individual and a \$250 penalty for filing as incorrect form with the IRS.
 This \$250 amount is subject to adjustment by a COLA formula.
-It is \$280 for 2021.
+It is \$280 for 2022.
 There is a new general rule for 2016.
 In two limited situations, an IRA custodian is no longer required to correct an incorrect Form 1099-R. First, no correction is necessary and the \$280 penalty is not owed if the error relates to an incorrect dollar amount and the error differs from the correct amount by no more than \$100.
 Second the \$280 penalty is not owed if the error relates to an incorrect tax withheld amount and the error differs from the correct amount by no more than \$25.
 There is an exception to this new general rule.
-An IRA distributee has the right to say (i.e. elect) that the IRA custodian/ trustee must still furnish a corrected Form 1099-R and it will owe the \$270 penalty amounts unless the IRA custodian/trustee within 30 days of the election prepares and files a corrected Form-R. You should contact us if you wish to make such an election.
+An IRA distributee has the right to require that the IRA custodian/ trustee must still furnish a corrected Form 1099-R and it will owe the \$280 penalty amounts unless the IRA custodian/trustee within 30 days of the election prepares and files a corrected Form-R. You should contact us if you wish to make such an election.
 You as an IRA distributee who has been furnished an incorrect Form 1099-R must furnish the following information-(1) that you are making the election; (2) your name, address and TIN; (3) that a certain Form 1099-R was prepared with an error; and (4) the year or years you want your election to apply to.
 The IRS has stated it will be writing a regulation to provide additional guidance on this topic.
 Some IRA custodians/ trustees may choose to continue pre-2016 procedures of correcting all incorrectly prepared forms even though in some situations the law no longer requires this.